huserben/TfsExtensions/BuildTasks/overview.md

 - Build Definitions that contain a '&' are not supported.
 If you want to trigger a build definition with such a name, consider renaming it.
 [The remote server returned an error: (400) Bad Request ](https://github.com/huserben/TfsExtensions/issues/13)

 A list of all current issues can be found on [Github](https://github.com/huserben/TfsExtensions/issues).

+If you find any Bugs, you have feature- or change requests or questions in general about the Task, feel free to raise an issue over at [Github](https://github.com/huserben/TfsExtensions/issues).

 ## Basic Configuration
 The configuration is quite simple.
 After adding the task to your current build, you can select under *Basic Configuration* the Name of the Build you would like to trigger.